Aravind-1294/Aravind-1294/README.md

 ## Contributions

-I looking forward to contribute to open-source projects and love collaborating with the community.
+I am looking forward to contributing to open-source projects and love collaborating with the community.

 ## Let's Connect!